Americans with Disabilities Act of 1990: Hollywood's shift towards blockbuster films

 Edward Jay Epstein blamed the act for the replacement of large single-screen movie palaces with multiplexes with many screens.
 According to Epstein, the act imposed wheelchair ramp requirements on new or renovated movie theaters with more than 299 seats, so industry leader AMC Theatres and its competitors evaded this by dividing multiplexes as much as possible into small auditoriums with 299 seats or less.
 Then to fill all those seats, exhibitors began to book the same film across multiple screens with showtimes every hour or half hour.
-This helped finish off the traditional system of zones and clearances that had resulted in a much larger overall inventory of films (i.e., B movies) in the Golden Age of Hollywood, and Hollywood studios shifted to producing a smaller total number of big-budget action-packed blockbuster films to bring foot traffic into multiplexes.
+This helped finish off the traditional system of zones and clearances that had resulted in a much larger overall inventory of films (i.e., B movies) in the Golden Age of Hollywood.
+Hollywood studios shifted to producing a larger total number of big-budget action-packed blockbuster films to bring foot traffic into multiplexes.
 The "butterfly effect" of "the ADA challenge" (as Epstein put it) led studios to push theaters to shift to digital projection to help control the cost of opening wide on tens of thousands of screens, which has further deepened the frustration of film buffs who prefer other types of films besides action-packed blockbusters.

+Societal attitudes

+Before the passage of the ADA, disability was perceived as something to be cured or rehabilitated.
+Gradually after the passage of the ADA, societal attitudes veered towards addressing impediments to access by people with disabilities.
+Eventually, disability came to be viewed as a natural part of life that plays a role in positive self-identity.
+However, implicit biases remain within the professional, educational and medical spheres.
+Limited training and preconceived notions contribute to high rates of comorbidities;they contribute to lower employment rates and higher rates of arrests.